zebengberg/gaussian-integer-sieve/README.md

 ```

 In this project, segmentation can be achieved by calling instances of the `BlockSieve` class.
-In `BlockMoat` and `SegmentedMoat`, we take this approach to explore Gaussian primes.
+In `VerticalMoat` and `SegmentedMoat`, we take this approach to explore Gaussian primes.